SEA COVID-19: Unmask productivity in procurement performance like never before

 Evaluate your procurement ecosystem

-A closer look at your current procurement cycle is needed to understand where the inefficiencies, if any, exist, are required.
+A closer look at your current procurement cycle is needed to understand where the inefficiencies (if any) exist.
 At every step, check for inconsistencies that may be taking away from your productivity.
 Are there manual processes that can easily get replaced with automation?
-Is there visibility in the organization-wide spend?
+Is there visibility in the organization-wide spend?.

 For example, given the current scenario, if your focus has shifted to optimize savings, then ensuring the procurement ecosystem is built up and ready to match your mandates of financial savings is crucial to success.